 Anaerobically mineralisable nitrogen (AMN) is a measure of the amount of nitrogen that can be supplied to plants through the decomposition of soil organic matter by soil microbes.
 It is a useful measure of soil quality that determines the ability of organic matter to store nitrogen.
-However, the amount of AMN has also been found to correspond with the amount of soil microbial biomass - hence it is also a useful indicator of microbial activity in soils (Myrold, 1987)
+However, the amount of AMN has also been found to correspond with the amount of soil microbial biomass - hence it is also a useful indicator of microbial activity in soils (Myrold, 1987).

 AMN can provide an indication of N loading in soil as organic matter and plant residues are mineralised (converted by microbes to mineral N).
 Mineralisation rates are strongly influenced by many factors such as temperature, moisture and C: N ratio.
-If the rate of mineralisation exceeds the rate of plant uptake, this will increase the amount of NO3 -N in soil solution (Havlin, Tisdale, Nelson, & Beaton, 2013).
+If the rate of mineralisation exceeds the rate of plant uptake, this will increase the amount of soil solution N (NO3-N) (Havlin, Tisdale, Nelson, & Beaton, 2013).
 Increased soil solution N increases the risk of nitrate leaching.
-However, NO3 -N losses are also controlled by other factors such as soil texture and soil structure which affect the rate of water movement (drainage) in the soil and therefore the rate of NO3 -N loss.
-In addition, because soils are only sampled to the 10-cm depth, it isn't necessarily going to accurately reflect other processes that may happen to the nitrate-N further down the soil profile such as denitrification.
+However, NO3--N losses are also controlled by other factors such as soil texture and soil structure which affect the rate of water movement (drainage) in the soil and therefore the rate of NO3--N loss.
+In addition, because soils are only sampled to the 10-cm depth, this test may not accurately reflect other processes that may happen to the nitrate-N further down the soil profile such as denitrification.

 Typically, anaerobically mineralisable nitrogen concentrations vary widely between sites with the lowest values found on unfarmed sites.
-Nine sites had values higher than their target range in 2019 (Table 4 & Figure 8).
+Three sites had values higher than their target range in 2020 (Table 4 and Figure 8).
 Typically, sites with higher inputs of organic matter such as pasture grasses, manure and urine have higher readings of AMN (Figure 9 - dairy, native bush, pasture).
 Given the higher AMN values on these sites, organic matter may be providing a large portion of soil solution N. Tools such as Overseer can be used to estimate the nitrogen flux in soil.

 Sites with lower organic matter inputs or with a high level of soil disturbance will report lower levels of AMN.
-Increased soil disturbance increases oxidation of soil organic matter and this can be seen in both cropping and exotic forestry sites.
+Increased soil disturbance increases oxidation of soil organic matter.
 Few sites have fallen below the minimum AMN target level for their land use, but clear differences are seen between land uses (Figure 9).
 Particularly striking is the lower AMN values within vineyards.
 Vineyard wheel tracks and inter-rows show similar AMN values but the area under the vines has noticeably lower AMN values.
 The continual use of herbicide in this area is probably limiting organic matter input.
 The long-term effect of this will be to limit nitrogen availability in this area potentially leading to increased fertiliser use.
+Cropping sites show very low AMN values due to the combination of regular cultivation and low organic matter inputs.
+As exotic forestry sites retain a reasonable level of total carbon (Figure 11), it is likely that the low AMN levels are related to a lack of microbial activity in the soils possibly related to the high pH organic matter inputs (pine needles).